Suggested links

 Consider the following when deciding whether an inpatient drug rehab program is right for you:

-• What are your initial needs?
-Things like insurance (and cost), time away from work, childcare or family commitments, and even travel can play a role in this decision.
+• What is your commitment capability?
 Inpatient treatment is a 24/7 commitment for roughly 30 to 90 days, depending on the type of facility you choose.
 Make sure you have fully considered all aspects of your life and how they will be impacted by your time away.

 • Are you ready to make a life change?
 Your level of commitment to the program you choose will also greatly impact your success.
-There is more to this type of rehab than supervised medical detox.
-Are you willing to put in the work?
+There is more to inpatient rehab than supervised medical detox.

 • Have you reached out for professional medical advice?
 A substance abuse treatment assessment provided by a physician or other healthcare provider can make a huge difference in helping you determine the level of care that would be best for you.